artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > From the beginning, and tell which of them came first.
 > ~ Theogony, 23--35, 103--125

-Hesiod does not presume that the Muses told him the truth, but he does presume the possibility that they told him the truth.
-In other words, Hesiod presumes that creative stories comes from the Muses and also that the Muses may reveal divine truths in these stories.
+Hesiod does not presume that the Muses tell him the truth, but he does presume that they might have told him the truth.
+In other words, creative stories come from the Muses and may reveal divine truths.

 We get another glimpse into Hesiod's views of the Muses and truth in *Works and Days*, when he is giving advice to his brother.
-Hesiod distinguishes between his own experience and what the Muses have taught him:
+Hesiod distinguishes between his experience and what the Muses have taught him:

 > So if you [Hesiod's lazy brother] ever turn your addled wits to trade
 > To rid yourself of debt and gnawing hunger,